 CBD is the abbreviation for cannabidiol.
 Cannabidiol is one of over 80 cannabinoids that exist in the hemp plant.
 Hemp contains more CBD and is commonly used to derive the highest-quality products with less than 0.3% THC (tetrahydrocannabinol).
 THC is the chemical responsible for the “high” feeling.
 CBD does not have any psychoactive effects.

 Research on CBD for fibromyalgia is still in the early stages.
 This isn’t surprising because, until recently, most hemp products were classified as a controlled substance, making it difficult to study until recently.
 The 2018 U.S. Farm Bill re-classified hemp as an agricultural product instead of an FDA schedule 1 controlled substance.
 Therefore, CBD and other hemp products are 100% legal at the federal level and are now available for more research.

 The U.S. Food & Drug Administration (FDA) has not officially approved CBD products for medicinal use for fibromyalgia.
-However, CBD has been approved by the FDA for other uses, such as childhood epilepsy.
-With many people reporting positive results easing Fibromyalgia symptoms with CBD products, there is a great deal of hope that it can help people still struggling.
+However, with many people reporting positive results easing Fibromyalgia symptoms with CBD products, there is a great deal of hope that it can help people still struggling.

 CBD & Fibromyalgia Medications

 The most common fibromyalgia solution includes pharmaceutical anti-depressants or anti-seizure drugs.
 These drugs balance some of the chemicals in the brain.
 However, even the best of these medications only help about one-third of the people who try them.
 For those people that the drugs help, they don’t eliminate the symptoms completely.
 Doctors generally recommend a multi-pronged approach that often includes complementary options such as supplements, massage, acupuncture, stress reduction, and dietary changes.